awsdocs/amazon-sagemaker-developer-guide/doc_source/onboard-sso-users.md

 1. If you don't have an AWS SSO account in a supported Region, you must create an AWS SSO account in a supported Region before proceeding\.
 To continue to onboard without creating a new AWS SSO account, choose the **AWS Identity and Access Management \(IAM\)** authentication method or the **Quick start** procedure, which also uses IAM\.

-   For information about setting up AWS SSO for use with Studio, see [Set Up AWS SSO for Use with SageMaker Studio](onboard-sso-setup.md)\.
+   For information about setting up AWS SSO for use with Studio, see [Set Up AWS SSO for Use with Amazon SageMaker Studio](onboard-sso-setup.md)\.

 1. To continue with SSO, under **Permission**, for **Execution role for all users**, choose an option from the role selector\.